 Already the resource is benefitting many Indigenous families.

-As one community leader puts it, “This here is really what we’re after... half the mob are ready for this sort of stuff, they know they have to change… they’ll see those labels and then they’ll be able to buy that healthy food.
+“This here is really what we’re after... half the mob are ready for this sort of stuff, they know they have to change… they’ll see those labels and then they’ll be able to buy that healthy food.
 The other half, they’re not ready to start shopping healthy yet… but they’ll start seeing those posters and labels and it will get them thinking, slowly.”